Wizard (Marvel Comics): Fictional character biography

 Wizard creates a new Frightful Four with Klaw, Karl Malus, and Carnage.
 He attempted to control Cletus Kasady's mind, but due to his lobotomy, it was impossible.
 Wizard instead transferred Kasady's blood into Malus and made him into Superior Carnage.
 Wizard's goal was to take over NYC City Hall and impress his son, but Superior Spider-Man was able to stop him.
 Despite losing the battle, Wizard was able to reconnect with his son and regain his mental facilities.

 The Wizard subsequently joined the plans of the behind-the-scenes villain known as 'the Quiet Man' to destroy the Fantastic Four, but after his clone rejected him in favour of his friends, followed by him witnessing the scale of the Quiet Man's plans, the Wizard decided to aid the FF against the villain so that he could ensure that his 'son' would grow up in peace.

 During the Secret Empire storyline, Wizard joins Helmut Zemo's Army of Evil.

 Wizard later takes the Fantastic Four to court to claim custody of Bentley-23, claiming that his caregiver Dragon Man is unsuited for the job.
 This plot is thwarted when a man claiming to be the real Bentley Wittman appears and claims that Wizard was his clone.
 Unbeknownst to anyone, the man is actually a perfect clone of Wizard created by Bentley-23.

 Skills and abilities

-Bentley Wittman has no true superpowers, but he is a gifted genius with Ph.Ds for all sciences, particularly in the field of physics.
-In addition to being an inventor and engineer, Wittman is also a talented stage magician, escapologist, and disguise artist.
+Bentley Wittman has no superpowers, but is described as a genius with Ph.Ds in multiple sciences, particularly in the field of physics.
+In addition to being an inventor and engineer, Wittman is also a skilled stage magician, escapologist, and disguise artist.